 Yes, we can accommodate people who don’t wish to snorkel or dive.
 Each of our vessels has outdoor viewing decks and air-conditioned spaces indoors.

-Your lunch on board our day trips will be a freshly-packed picnic-style lunch box.
+Your lunch on board our day trips will be a fresh tropical buffet lunch with hot and cold options.
 If you have special dietary requirements, please advise us at time of booking.

 Meals on board OceanQuest are chef-prepared.
 As long as we are advised at time of booking we can cater to most dietary requests.
 Please contact us for further queries.